edom/work/edom.github.io/intwhat.md

 *Intelligence depends on its measurement*.
 Absolute intelligence doesn't exist.

+- The *behavior* of a system is whatever it exhibits that can be observed from outside.

 ### How do we decide which system is more intelligent?

 Let \\( A \\) be a system.